nicdieugenio/YBCO_ACE_MACE/README.md

 # YBCO_ACE_MACE
-Machine-Learned Interatomic Potentials for YBCO, trained using ACE and MACE.
+Machine-Learned Interatomic Potentials for YBa₂Cu₃O₇₋ₓ (YBCO), trained using ACE and MACE.
 All potentials have been trained on the same DFT data from CP2K.
 The DFT input file used to collect the training data is included as `CP2K_input`.
 All simulations were performed with CP2K version 2024.1.

 In order to clone the repository, git lfs needs to be installed: